 Power of Attorney – A power of attorney enables the person appointed by you to do on your behalf whatever you can legally do.
 It may be a general power without restrictions, or it may be limited for a specific purpose or purposes.
 As with the appointment of an executor in your will, you might appoint more than one attorney, and in that case appoint them to act either together or independently.

 It is typical for clients to provide a Power of Attorney to a partner and/or adult children in circumstances where they travel, or may be contemplating undergoing a major medical procedure, or if because of incapacity they are unable to attend to their own affairs.
-It is the best practice in any event, to appoint an attorney by the time a person reaches the age of about 50 years.
+It is best practice to consider the appointment of an attorney when a will is prepared, and in any event the appointment of an attorney should be made by the time a person is in their 40’s.

 The Power of Attorney may be revoked at any time and the person or persons appointed as your attorney must at all times act in your best interests.